dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Install-the-Scala-Stream-Collector.md

 To get a local copy, you can download the jarfile directly from our hosted assets bucket on Amazon S3 - please see our [[Hosted assets]] page for details.

+You will need to add the executable flag onto the file:

+    $ chmod +x snowplow-scala-collector-0.1.0

 ## 2.2 Compile from source

 Alternatively, you can build it from the source files.
 To do so, you will need [scala][scala] and [sbt][sbt] installed.